Winter Olympic Games: Host city legacy

-About eight years before the Winter Olympics, the IOC invites National Olympic Committees to submit bids to host the games.
+About eight years before each Winter Olympics, the IOC invites National Olympic Committees to submit bids to host the games.
 According to the IOC, the host city for the Winter Olympics is responsible for "...establishing functions and services for all aspects of the Games, such as sports planning, venues, finance, technology, accommodation, catering, media services, etc., as well as operations during the Games".
 Due to the cost of hosting the Games, most host cities never realise a profit on their investment.
 For example, the 2006 Winter Olympics in Turin, Italy, cost $3.6 billion to host.
 By comparison, the 1998 Winter Olympics in Nagano, Japan, cost $12.5 billion.
 The organisers of the Nagano Games claimed that the cost of extending the bullet train service from Tokyo to Nagano was responsible for the large price tag.

 The organising committee had hoped that the exposure gained from hosting the Winter Olympics, and the improved access to Nagano from Tokyo, would benefit the local economy for years afterwards.
 In fact, Nagano's economy did experience a post-Olympic boom for a year or two, but the long-term effects have not materialised as anticipated.
 The likelihood of heavy debt is a deterrent to prospective host cities, as well as the prospect of unused sports venues and infrastructure saddling the local community with upkeep costs with no appreciable post-Olympic value.